mcookly/bidi.nvim/README.md

 **NOTE:
 I no longer use neovim,
-so I won't be adding any extra features to this plugin unless someone else (you?) puts in the work.
+so I won't be adding any extra features to this plugin.
-I will try my best to fix bugs and other issues, however.**
+But if you would like to take over the project, by all means fork this repo, and I can update this readme to point to it.**

 ## Dependencies